 TWENTY TWO YEARS OF ACTIVISM REDUCING GUN VIOLENCE

-INSPIRED by the example of Los Angeles Women Against Gun Violence, a group of Santa Barbara women held their first public meeting in December 1994.
+INSPIRED by the example of Los Angeles Women Against Gun Violence (WAGV), a group of Santa Barbara women held their first public meeting in December 1994.
 They soon organized as Santa Barbara Women Against Gun Violence (SBWAGV), a project of the Nuclear Age Peace Foundation.
 Within a year, 21 local organizations had become affiliated with SBWAGV; by late 2001, there were 36 affiliates.
 Upon their fifth anniversary, and in recognition of the increased participation of men and numerous organizations with both men and women members, SBWAG changed its name to Coalition Against Gun Violence (CAGV).
 Inspired by the increased concerns regarding global terrorism, the Coalition, along with leading gun control organizations, focus on gun violence as an international issue.